-In late March my wife reached 20 years of military service qualifying for half of her basic pay.
-She hasn’t retired yet and as she continues to work the pension has the potential to rise exponentially.
+In late March my wife reached 20 years of military service.
+This qualifies her for a pension of half of her basic pay.
+As she continues to work, the pension has the potential to rise exponentially.

 Pensions are very rare nowadays.
 It seems like almost all companies have stopped offering them.
 Often companies have difficulties fulfilling those pension obligations.
 Pensions are still a part of many careers such as teaching, law enforcement, and firefighting.
 Typically those pensions are set by a state formula and each state is different.
 Sometimes states mismanage the pension fund.
 It seems that I’m often reading about how some corruption raided the pension fund.